Last Updated: January 6, 2025

 Project Example

 When I did a lot of Project Server deployments, part of a deployment project always included training for project managers, team members, resource managers, and executives.
 Initially, the timing constraint on all training was ALAP, right up against the go-live date.
 However, training requires a lot of participants, rooms, trainers, and equipment scheduling, so at some point in the deployment schedule, training would always become Must Finish on a date.
 As everyone in the training business knows, come hell or high water, as an instructor, you make it to training on time.
-Once at the Defense Logistics Agency in Columbus (DLA provides supplies to the military and supports their acquisition of weapons, fuel, repair parts, and other materials), I trained many project managers on the first project management software available for the PC.
-Still, the DLA didn’t have the software yet.
-There was a snag in procurement, and they didn’t get the software for another six months.
+Once at the Defense Logistics Agency in Columbus (DLA provides supplies to the military and supports their acquisition of weapons, fuel, repair parts, and other materials), I trained project managers on the first project management software available for the PC.
+The DLA didn’t have the software yet.
+There was a snag in procurement, and as it turned out, they didn’t get the software for another six months.
 Everyone forgot what they had learned about the software, so we did the classes again.
 Training for almost any kind of deployment is almost always an ALAP activity.
+Everything has been completed, and training is up against the '“go live” date.
+If that date is delayed, training slips right along with it.

 ALAP planning will increase risk, so you must ensure it is tied to something tangible.
-In this case, the DLA should have made training a successor to procuring the software rather than scheduling the training against a promised deliverable.
+In this case, the DLA should have made training a successor to procuring the software and as late as possible before deployment rather than scheduling the training against a scheduled deliverable.

 ASAP Timing Constraints always push towards the Schedule Start Date as selected or entered in Project Information.

-However, there is a scheduling feature in the software that will schedule new tasks against the current date.
-This feature is useful on long projects, where scope has changed months after the project started and you are changing a section of your schedule.
+However, the software has a scheduling feature that allows you to schedule new tasks against the current date.
+This feature is helpful on long projects, where the scope has changed months after the project started, and you are changing a section of your schedule.

 (By default, new tasks are scheduled at the Project Start Date if you schedule from the Project Start.
 If you schedule from the Project Finish Date, a new task is scheduled against the Finish Date.)